Categories of Film Music

-For any person interested in composing for movies or television, it is very important to understand the difference between different kinds of background scores.
+For anyone interested in composing for movies or television, it is essential to understand the difference between different background scores.
 This article will precisely do that.
+The music we hear while watching TV shows or movies is not as simple as it seems.
+Other than the complicated compositions, there is also a particular music classification.
+When classifying, there are two primary questions:

 1. Is it original music by the composer?

-1. Is it Diegetic or Non-Diegetic?
+2. Is it diegetic or non-diegetic?

-Non-Diegetic: Sounds or music that can only be heard by the audience not the characters in the film/show.
+Non-Diegetic: Sounds or music that can only be heard by the audience, not the characters in the film/show.

 Based on the answers we get, the classification becomes easy.
-You may think why is it so important?
+You may wonder why it is so important.
 The thing is, respectful payment to the composers for their work depends upon these categories.
-These categories also help to keep a track of royalties.
+These categories also help to keep track of royalties.
+Here are the four types of film/television music:

 Underscore

+Underscore is background music.
+It supports the emotion, drama, or mood of the scene.
 It is generally instrumental but can sometimes be vocal as well.
-This music is only heard by the audience, not by the characters in the movie, hence it is non-diegetic.
-Furthermore, it can be composed in any style as considered appropriate for the need of the movie/show.
+This music is only heard by the audience, not by the characters in the movie; it is non-diegetic.
+Furthermore, it can be composed in any style considered appropriate for the needs of the movie/show.

 Song Score